Can you tell if a vacation rental is terrible just by reading the description? Are there such things as vacation rental warning words?

 - The kitchen was inside a closet.
 Not a figurative close — a literal closet.
-The was a mini-fridge and a Liliputian amount of counter space.
+There was a mini-fridge and a Lilliputian amount of counter space.
 You had to walk into the dining room to use a sink.
 Only one person could fit into the closet-kitchen at a time.
 And yes, you could close the closet doors for privacy.

 - You had to turn the hot water on and off again.
 There was a water heater in the hallway.
 Half an hour before showering or doing dishes, you needed to turn it on to warm up the water.
 But you had to turn off the heater, otherwise, you’d get dinged for utility overages.